dotnet/dotnet-docker/samples/run-tests-in-sdk-container.md

 # Running Tests with Docker

 You can use Docker to run your unit tests in an isolated environment using the [.NET Core SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-core-sdk/).
 This is useful if your development and production environments don't match, like, for example, Windows and Linux, respectively.
-There are a multiple ways to run unit tests in containers, which are demonstrated in this document.
+There are multiple ways to run unit tests in containers, which are demonstrated in this document.

 [Building in an SDK container](build-in-sdk-container.md) is a similar scenario and relies on similar patterns.
 [Building and testing multiple projects with Docker](https://github.com/dotnet/dotnet-docker/blob/samples/samples/complexapp/README.md) sample offers additional test patterns that you may want to adopt.